AlexandruIca/Stuff/index.md

 * [SVG Native](https://svgwg.org/specs/svg-native/) - Probably how a modern SVG format should look like
 * [Basic 2D Rasterization](https://magcius.github.io/xplain/article/rast1.html) - An article showing how to implement a scanline rasterizer in javascript(with antialiasing, also check comments for color correction)
 * [Vrmac Graphics Engine](https://github.com/Const-me/Vrmac#vector-graphics-engine) - It looks good on first sight, may be worth to look at it's source
+* [Fitting Cubic Bezier Curves](https://news.ycombinator.com/item?id=26448100) - An algorithm for curve fitting that seems pretty efficient and clean
+* [Cleaner Parallel Curves With Euler Spirals](https://raphlinus.github.io/curves/2021/02/19/parallel-curves.html) - Very interesting approach to calculating curve offsets that does not use the Bezier curves as the underlying representation, and yet it gives ver good results, and seems like a clean method compared to the beasts that are cubic Bezier curves

 ### GUI
 * [Idea for GUI from Scratch](https://www.reddit.com/r/learnprogramming/comments/214nd9/making_a_gui_from_scratch/)